THE BENEFITS OF ENERGY-EFFICIENT GLASS

-Having a “green” home is important to both homeowners, and prospective home buyers.
-Lowering energy costs not only saves you money but also is good for the environment.
-Homeowners are doing many smart things to save on energy like energy star appliances, turning off heating and air conditioning at peak times, and unplugging chargers or other electronic devices when not in use.
+Having a “green” home is important to both homeowners and prospective buyers.
+Reducing energy costs not only saves you money but is also good for the environment.
+Homeowners are doing many smart things to save energy, such as Energy Star appliances, turning off heating and air conditioning during peak hours, and unplugging chargers or other electronic devices when not in use.

-While all these things are great to save energy, there is still about 30% of your energy just flying out of your home.
-You could do something drastic, like living off the grid, but if you want to reduce energy costs without having to uproot your entire life, you can just change your windows and install energy-efficient glass.
+While all of these things are great for saving energy, still about 30% of your energy is flying out of your home.
+You could do something drastic, like living off the grid, but if you want to reduce energy costs without having to uproot your entire life, you can simply replace your windows and install energy-efficient glass.

 You may like the look of your “retro” windows, but today’s windows are made with energy-efficient glass.
-They have a special low-E coating that reduces UV rays.
-These are most effective in double or triple-paned windows.
-The space between the glass can add to the energy savings with specialized gasses that trap your inside air in and your outside air out.
+They have a special low-e coating that reduces UV rays.
+They are most effective in double- or triple-pane windows.
+The space between the glass can increase energy savings with specialized gases that trap indoor and outdoor air.

-Besides double and triple-paned glass, there are a variety of different coatings that can be put on your windows to reduce energy loss.
-These various coatings can block up to 99.9% of UV rays, keeping your windows from letting in too much of the outside elements.
+In addition to double- and triple-pane glass, there are a variety of different coatings that can be placed on windows to reduce energy loss.
+These various coatings can block up to 99.9% of ultraviolet rays, preventing windows from letting in too many outside elements.

-These energy-saving options will also reduce the noise from the outdoors.
-Yes, you will now hear less of your neighbor’s barking dog.
+These energy-saving options will also reduce outside noise.
+Yes, now you’ll hear less of your neighbor’s dog barking.

-There is a plethora of window options that can make your home tougher to crack than an ostrich egg.
-You could install bulletproof or blast-proof glass but rather than spend a fortune on crazy safe glass, you could install storm windows.
-All of the listed windows are made with laminated glass.
+There are a lot of window options that can make your home harder to break than an ostrich egg.
+You could install bulletproof or blast-proof glass, but instead of spending a fortune on incredibly secure glass, you could install shutters.
+All of the windows listed are made with laminated glass.

-You don’t need to live on the coast, near hurricanes, to need storm windows.
+You don’t have to live on the coast, near hurricanes, to need storm windows.

-Storm windows are perfect for any area that has high tornadoes, strong winds, or intense storms.
-Check here to see if you qualify for rebates on storm windows.
+Storm windows are perfect for any area that has strong tornadoes, high winds or intense storms.
+Check here to see if you qualify for storm window rebates.

-Storm windows don’t have to be up just for storm season.
-You can leave them up year-round to reduce your energy costs.
+Storm windows don’t have to be open only during storm season.
+You can leave them on year-round to reduce your energy costs.

-Have you watched that tech-savvy movie where the windows change tint based on sun exposure and heat?
-Well, that is not some futuristic window, that window can be yours today.
-“Smart” windows or “Switchable” windows can change from crystal clear to super tinted based on the amount of sun and heat.
-Think of them as transition lenses for your home.
+Have you seen that movie about technology where the windows change tint based on sun exposure and heat?
+Well, that’s not a futuristic window, that window can be yours today.
+“Smart” or “switchable” windows can change from clear to super tinted depending on the amount of sun and heat.
+Think of them as transitional lenses for your home.

-While they are costly, they will save you in energy.
-It’s like your carbon footprint doesn’t exist.
+While they are expensive, they will save you energy.
+It’s as if your carbon footprint doesn’t exist.

-Don’t continue to let 30% of your energy blow away.
-If you are looking to keep all your energy and lower your costs, then contact us today.
-Not only are we window experts, but we are top-rated in customer satisfaction.
+Don’t keep letting 30% of your energy escape.
+If you’re looking to conserve all your energy and reduce your costs, contact us today.
+Not only are we window experts, but we’re also the best in customer satisfaction.
 Let us help you with your window needs today.